jquizhpi96/Yak-Yik/README.md

 ***

 ## Post-MVP
-- Sorting posts from most popular on the landing page.
+- Sorting posts from most popular on the home page.
 - Only display posts from within a 5 mile radius of the user's location.